Mr-Dai/Java-Tutorial/concurrency/concurrency.md

 Why is this version of `guardedJoy` synchronized?
 Suppose `d` is the object we're using to invoke `wait`.
 When a thread invokes `d.wait`, it must own the intrinsic lock for `d` -- otherwise an error is thrown.
 Invoking `wait` inside a synchronized method is a simple way to acquire the intrinsic lock.

 When `wait` is invoked, the thread releases the lock and suspends execution.
-At some future time, another thread will acquire the same lock and invoke [Object.notifyAll](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#notifyAll--), informing all threads waiting on that lock that something important has happened:
+At some future time, another thread will acquire the same lock and invoke `Object.notifyAll`, informing all threads waiting on that lock that something important has happened:

 ```java
 public synchronized notifyJoy() {